 Popular Handicraft Villages in Kutch

-Bhujodi (a village of weavers, seven kilometers from Bhuj) and Ajrakhpur (a village of block printers, 15 kilometers from Bhuj) are the most frequented villages.
+Bhujodi (a village of weavers, about 10 kilometers east Bhuj) and Ajrakhpur (a village of block printers, 15 kilometers east of Bhuj) are the most frequented villages.
 Nirona, around 50 kilometers northeast of Bhuj, can be visited as a short detour on the way to the Great Rann of Kutch and is home to bell makers, rogan art, and lacquer work artists.
 Also on the way to the Great Rann, block printing and pottery is done in Khavda village.
 And, not far away, Gandhinugam village (populated by the Meghwal community) features colorfully painted traditional mud huts.
 It's situated at Ludiya.

 The Rare Skill of Mashru Weaving

 At Bhujodi, you'll find an expert mashru weaver by the name of Babu Bhai and his sweet family.
 Babu is one of the last three remaining mashru weavers in the Kutch region.
 Mashru weaving is a complex type of weaving, using both silk and cotton.
 The inside of the woven cloth is cotton, while the outside is silk.
 Apparently it originates from Persia, where Muslim communities believed that silk should not touch a person's skin.

 Babu Bhai spends a great deal of time training his wife and children his craft.
 For him, weaving is like a form of meditation, as it requires a lot of focus and is accompanied by the repetitive clacking noise of the weaving machine.
 In testament to the rarity of his work, Babu Bhai is the only artist to have a permanent hut at the Hiralaxmi Memorial Craft Park.Continue to 5 of 6 below.